caraya/gulp-starter-2021/src/md-content/building-a-new-toolset.md

 const {resolveBin, hasFile} = require('../utils');
 ```

+We then parse the arguments and options.

 ```js
 let args = process.argv.slice(2);
 const here = (p) => path.join(__dirname, p);
 const hereRelative = (p) => here(p).replace(process.cwd(), '.');
 const parsedArgs = yargsParser(args);
 ```

+The next step is to check and build the configuration for the tool we're using.
+First, we check if we have a configuration flag (`--config`) and a configuration file (`.markdownlint.json`).

 ```js
 const useBuiltinConfig =